-Curriculum admission guidelines Four units of English; three units of college preparatory Mathematics (Algebra I, Algebra II, and Geometry); one unit of Laboratory Science; and one unit of Social Science.
+Applicant must meet the general requirements for admission to the college.
+Four units of English; three units of college preparatory Mathematics (Algebra I, Algebra II, and Geometry); one unit of Laboratory Science: and one unit of Social Science.
 Developmental courses may be recommended for students with deficiencies in English and Mathematics.